 The devices with an on-board 12-bit ADC (ADM1062, ADM1063, ADM1064, ADM1066, ADM1069) offer voltage readback over SMBus.
 An SMBus master can poll the device at any time to read back the current voltage level on any or all of the inputs (up to a total of 12 in the ADM1066).
 These readings will be accurate to 0.25% for all allowable voltages and across the entire operational temperature range of the devices.
-Note that the ADM106X Configuration Tool will also display this information.
+Note that the ADM106x Configuration Tool will also display this information.

-This application note describes ways in which the voltage monitoring capabilities of the ADM1062- ADM1069 can be extended to monitor extra supplies.
+This application note describes how the ADM1062-ADM1069 can be used to monitor voltages higher than the maximum detectable voltage at each input.